matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

             limit.resetTime = timestamp + ONE_DAY;
             limit.available = limit.limit;

             // Or only resetTime is updated if it's the first spending after enabling limit } else if (limit.limit == limit.available) {
             limit.resetTime = timestamp + ONE_DAY;
         }

-        // reverts if the amount exceeds the remaining available amount. require(limit.available >= _amount, 'Exceed daily limit');
+        // reverts if the amount exceeds the remaining available amount. require(limit.available >= _amount, "Exceed daily limit");

         // decrement `available`
         limit.available -= _amount;